WongTongYung/Health-Assistant/README.md

  participate in innovative projects, and collaborate on tech-driven initiatives.

- Our case study theme is code for changes, which is developing a application using
+Our case study theme is code for changes, which is developing a application using flutter as our main framework to develop the application.
+We choose the case study of 7, Good health and well-being as our theme.